National Jewish Health: Asthma and allergies, 1950s- present time

 In the mid-1950s National Jewish Hospital maintained its tuberculosis work and built on its pulmonary focus to branch out into asthma and related respiratory ailments.
 About mid-century, the hospital had the nation's only large inpatient program for adults with asthma; a pediatric program was added in the 1960s.

 In 1978, the hospital, then called the National Jewish Hospital and Research Center, merged with the National Asthma Center (NAC).
 The NAC had originally been founded in 1907 as a home for Jewish children of tuberculosis patients, changed its name in 1928 to the National Home for Jewish Children in Denver, in 1953 to the Jewish National Home for Asthmatic Children at Denver and in 1957 to the Children's Asthma Research Institute and Hospital (CARIH).
 In 1973, the name National Asthma Center was adopted.
 At the time of the merger, it was a national residential treatment facility for children with intractable asthma and a research hospital.

 Present mission

 National Jewish Health has no formal ties to any religious or quasi-religious institution and gets no funding from B'nai B'rith.
 Until 1968, the institution only accepted patients without health insurance; all care was free.
-Care is still free or heavily subsidized.

 U.S. News & World Report has ranked National Jewish Health as #1 or #2 every year that the pulmonology category has been included in the rankings (since 1997).
 Of those years, National Jewish Health has been ranked in the #1 spot for 17 of those years as the leading U.S. respiratory hospital.